 Our school will ensure that pupils are made aware that information and support can be found through helplines and agencies in the area, including the on-site counsellor.

-School's arrangements for consulting with and listening to pupils are school council, peer support schemes, emotional health & well-being support, councellor on site once a week.
+School's arrangements for consulting with and listening to pupils are school council, emotional health & well-being support with the SEN department, and counsellor on site once a week.

 6.5 Partnership with Parents